MichaelStott/tech-squawks/web/content/_index.md

 # Howdy!

-Welcome to Tech Squawks, a website for learning [AWS](https://aws.amazon.com/) cloud development, using programming languages such as Typescript, Javascript, Python, Go, or Java.
+Welcome to Tech Squawks, a website for learning cloud computing technologies and concepts, using popular programming languages such as Typescript, Javascript, Python, Go, or Java.
 This site is a work in progress, so check back frequently for new tutorials and updates!

+### Hands-On Learning

-Learning cloud computing and AWS development can seem like a daunting task.
-At the time of writing, there are over 200 cloud services offered by AWS.
-The goal of this website is to offer a more hands-on approach to understanding AWS development beyond the available documentation by providing code examples of cloud applications to demonstrate cloud computing concepts and common design patterns.
+Learning cloud computing can seem like a daunting task.
+In the case of AWS, there are over 200 cloud services offered at the time of writing.
+The goal of this website is to offer a more hands-on approach to understanding cloud development beyond the first-party documentation by providing code examples of cloud applications to demonstrate cloud computing concepts and common design patterns.

-In an effort to make these tutorials accesible to those without AWS access and minimize costs, examples are designed to be compatible with [LocalStack](https://localstack.cloud/), a framework for running AWS cloud applications on the user's local machine, whenever possible.

-Flashcards are included at the end of each section for additional study and review, which may be useful for those wishing to pursue certification.
-These flaschards are publicly hosted on [Cram](https://www.cram.com/) and accesible through both the website and mobile app.

-### Severless Webpage Demo

-Below is a short example of deploying a small serverless web app.
-The deploy button will create the stack in the reader's Pulumi account, which can then be deployed using the Pulumi CLI tool.
+For instance, the below examples demonstrate a small serverless AWS app in multiple languages:

 {{< tabs groupId="code" >}}
 {{% tab name="Typescript" %}}